robogeek42/agon_basic_mycode/rtdemo/HowDoesItWork.md

 But the 0.2 is a bit puzzling.
 The best explanation of this I have seen is that this gives a sort of fog where as you go further back towards the horizon (V nears 0) the checkerboard no longer dominates, but is drowned out by the 0.2.
 The effect is a *fog* as the floor recedes.
 Nice!

-Note that we will have two distinct colour ranges after this, [0.0-0.5] - these are the "black" squares, and [0.5-1.0] - these are the "white" squares.
+Note that we will have two distinct colour ranges after this; [0.0-0.5] - these are the "black" squares, and; [0.5-1.0] - these are the "white" squares.

 # Part 4: Colour *A Final Colour and some Dithering*

-So, we finally exit the `FNray` function and end up back in the main loop.
+So, we finally exit the `FNray()` function and end up back in the main loop.
 We have a value of between 0->1 that represents the colour of the scene.

 If you were to have 256 shades of grey, you could just apply that colour and you are done.
 A beautiful grey-scale scene.
 (I should do this in SDL to show it - but I am so out of time!)